Spyderisk/domain-csv2doc/README.md

 If the reduced pattern generation has been toggled on, then a list of which patterns to generate must be provided.
 This should be a list of the uri of each pattern to be generated.
-Edit the following lines in configuration.txt, leaving no spaces or empty lines.
+Edit the following lines in config.ini, leaving no spaces or empty lines.

 In any case where a construction pattern or threat pattern are requested,